 - Clay is a very mixed blessing.
 If it’s on a slope, it can be a real problem and should be checked for stability.

 - Rocky soils are more trouble than they’re worth.
 Unless you want to start a quarry, any soil with a lot of embedded gravel and sand is probably an exposed old river bed or post-glacial deposits.

 Highly impacted soils are more trouble than they’re worth for digging.
 If you can’t get your spade into the soil deeply, it’s likely to be hard labor, particularly if it’s flat ground.
 There is a way to break up this soil manually, but it involves using a crowbar and if you want to experience arthritis without actually having arthritis, that’s how.

 Rocky soil, without exception, should be covered thickly with compost and soil mix.
 The good news about rocky soils is that their drainage is usually excellent.
-If you’re growing plants which don’t like getting their feet wet, these soils can be adapted like rockeries, and will be fine as long as the plants have good footings and enough nutrients.
+If you’re growing plants that don’t like getting their feet wet, these soils can be adapted like rockeries and will be fine as long as the plants have good footings and enough nutrients.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 James lambert on August 16, 2019: